Towards the Pedagogical Steering of Large Language Models for Tutoring: A Case Study with Modeling Productive Failure

 We ran the field test with 17 9th-grade students from a high school in Singapore.
-As we explain in Section \ref{res_synthetic}, we did not include V3 and V4 in the field test following the preliminary study results.
-Each student was randomly assigned to one of two conditions (V1 or V2), and they had 15 minutes to interact with the tutor.
+Each student was randomly (uniformly) assigned to one of two conditions (V1 or V2, chosen as described in Section~\ref{res_synthetic}) and one of the two exercises.
+They had 15 minutes to interact with the tutor.
 We manually annotated their conversations using our rubric to compute the PF score and the number of generated RSMs.

-\textbf{\SECfeedbackquestionnaire{}. } After the tutoring session, we asked each student about their experience with the tutor.
-The aim was to detect any spillover effect of \name\ on the other desirable properties of the tutor LLM.
-Specifically, students were asked to rate on a 3-point Likert scale the following three aspects of their AI tutor:
+\textbf{\SECfeedbackquestionnaire{}. } After the tutoring session, students were asked about their experience to assess potential spillover effects of StratL on the tutor LLM’s desirable properties.
+Using a 3-point Likert scale, they rated the AI tutor on: a) coherence, b) empathy, and c) helpfulness.